codacy/docs/docs/repositories-configure/adjusting-quality-settings.md

 ## Gates

-These settings configure which pull requests and commits Codacy reports as up to standards.
+These settings configure when Codacy reports pull requests and commits as not up to standards.

 !!! tip
     After enabling these settings you can [set Codacy as a required check](../faq/repositories/how-do-i-set-codacy-as-a-required-check-to-merge-prs.md) before merging your pull requests.